dzzy/QubesAIRouter/README.md

 ### 2️⃣ Enable AI Router Capabilities
 - Connect the AI VM (`sys-ai`) to the core Qubes router VM (`sys-router` or equivalent).
-- Set up log file sharing or API endpoints for logs from:
+- Set up API endpoints for logs from:
   - Network devices.
   - Qubes firewall VM.
   - Config backups.

 ### 3️⃣ Integrate MCP Tools and Automation
-- (Optional) Integrate LLM APIs locally with your IDE:
 - Determine the model size and context size needed for your AI workflows.
 - Set up a Python environment for LLM orchestration:
   ```bash